ImSwitch/ImSwitch/docs/contributing.rst

 Discord
 =======

 We have a Discord server for direct comunication with community developers.
-You can join it [here](https://discord.gg/EguEhKG2Ng).
+You can join it `here <https://discord.gg/EguEhKG2Ng>`_.
 Make sure if possible to set your user profile with your real name and last name for better communication.